beatriceallamand/Econ-281/Comments on Class Project - 1st Submission.md

 ## Bea:
 I agree in general, the market for people in retirement age is not the same as those that are further from the threshold.
 Byt I think there are good reasons to beleive that the market of workers 64 + 364 days old is similar to those aged 64 + 365.
 So I believe the RD design controls for that.

+### For Friday's meeting

+I replied your questions here and we can discuss this answers.
+I will try to bring a sketch of model to help disentangle the treatment effect into wealth effects + other things.